llm-council/llm-council/README.md

 ## Abstract

-The rapid advancement of Large Language Models (LLMs) necessitates robust and challenging benchmarks.
-Leaderboards like Chatbot Arena rank LLMs based on how well their responses align with human preferences.
-However, many tasks such as those related to emotional intelligence, creative writing, or persuasiveness, are highly subjective and often lack majoritarian human agreement.
-Judges may have irreconcilable disagreements about what constitutes a better response.
-To address the challenge of ranking LLMs on highly subjective tasks, we propose a novel benchmarking framework, the **Language Model Council (LMC)**.
-The LMC operates through a democratic process to: 1) formulate a test set through equal participation, 2) administer the test among council members, and 3) evaluate responses as a collective jury.
-We deploy a council of 20 newest LLMs on an open-ended emotional intelligence task: responding to interpersonal dilemmas.
-Our results show that the LMC produces rankings that are more separable, robust, and less biased than those from any individual LLM judge, and is more consistent with a human-established leaderboard compared to other benchmarks.
+As Large Language Models (LLMs) continue to evolve, the search for efficient and meaningful evaluation methods is ongoing.
+Many recent evaluations use LLMs as judges to score outputs from other LLMs, often relying on a single large model like GPT-4o.
+However, using a single LLM judge is prone to intra-model bias, and many tasks - such as those related to emotional intelligence, creative writing, and persuasiveness - may be too subjective for a single model to judge fairly.
+We introduce the Language Model Council (LMC), where a group of LLMs collaborate to create tests, respond to them, and evaluate each other's responses to produce a ranking in a democratic fashion.
+Unlike previous approaches that focus on reducing cost or bias by using a panel of smaller models, our work examines the benefits and nuances of a fully inclusive LLM evaluation system.
+In a detailed case study on emotional intelligence, we deploy a council of 20 recent LLMs to rank each other on open-ended responses to interpersonal conflicts.
+Our results show that the LMC produces rankings that are more separable and more robust, and through a user study, we show that they are more consistent with human evaluations than any individual LLM judge.
+Using all LLMs for judging can be costly, however, so we use Monte Carlo simulations and hand-curated sub-councils to study hypothetical council compositions and discuss the value of the incremental LLM judge.

 ## Analysis notebooks

-In `analysis/`, we provide in-depth jupyter notebooks to reproduce the findings reported in the Language Model Council paper.
+In `analysis/`, we provide in-depth jupyter notebooks to reproduce the findings and figures reported in the Language Model Council paper.

 ## Multi-provider REST-based parallel processing